Donna Gail Hatfield

 They subsequently discovered Rainey had not taken her to the hospital, and he told several different stories about what happened to her.
 He told neighbors he had placed Hatfield in a nursing home, and told other people she had died in June.

-Hatfield's daughter, Rachel Arnold, said that she woke to Rainey and became emotional about her mother's reported death, at which point Rainey said Hatfield was alive.
+Hatfield's daughter, Rachel Arnold, said that she went to Rainey and became emotional about her mother's reported death, at which point Rainey said Hatfield was alive.
 He said an old friend had picked her up and she left with him, taking a suitcase and a large amount of money, and she was happy and wanted to be left alone.
 Later, he said he didn't know where she was.

 Arnold stated her mother had given her house to Rainey in exchange for him taking care of her, and that he loved her, but her Alzheimer's was getting worse and she was refusing to eat.
 Arnold had offered to place her in a nursing home, but Rainey had refused.